oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 The backup machine will protect virtual machines by offloading backup workloads to a centralized server and providing multiple restore capabilities.

+### High Level Architecture

+There will be 1 Backup Appliance per DC.
+The Backup Appliance can be in the form of a Virtual Appliance (VirtApp) or Host Appliance (HostApp). qemu-nbd will be used to export the snapshot to the external world, since it provides ability to access the snapshot as a block devices and can work in both VirtApp and HostApp scenarios.

 ### Full VM restore

 The entire VM is restored to the state it existed when it was originally backed up.